Non-destructive testing (NDT) at Technomix.

 • Rail vehicle technology

-Actual suitability depends on the material, component geometry, defect orientation and inspection requirements.
+Specific suitability depends on the material, component geometry, defect orientation, and inspection requirements.

-Magnetic particle testing is carried out in accordance with the applicable standards and customer specifications, for example according to DIN EN ISO 9934 or comparable international rule sets.
+Magnetic particle testing is performed in accordance with the relevant standards and customer specifications, for example, in accordance with DIN EN ISO 9934 or comparable international standards.

 Contact & consultation on magnetic particle testing

-Would you like to clarify whether magnetic particle testing is suitable for your component or application?
+Would you like to determine whether magnetic particle testing is suitable for your component or application?

-We will be happy to support you in assessing your inspection requirements, selecting suitable magnetisation procedures and performing the test in a norm-compliant way according to specifications and customer requirements.
-Send us your technical documents or align directly with our team – we review feasibility and give you a transparent assessment of inspection effort and boundary conditions.
+We’d be happy to assist you in evaluating your testing requirements, selecting suitable magnetization methods, and performing the test in compliance with standards, specifications, and customer requirements.
+Send us your technical documentation or coordinate directly with our team – we’ll assess feasibility and provide you with a transparent estimate of testing costs and conditions.